-There have been eruptions from this Sicilian volcano for 500,000 years, and there was one on my visit as well.
+There have been eruptions from the Sicilian volcano at Mount Etna for 500,000 years, and there was one on my visit as well.

 UNESCO’s World Heritage Centre’s short description of site no. 1427: